cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 The final step is to associate our routing table with our private subnet.
 Whew!

 It was a long walk but we have accomplished a lot.
 Go ahead and provision your template and wait for CloudFormation to finish getting everything setup.
 From the CloudFormation web console, select your stack and click on the "Resources" tab to see all of the items that you have provisioned.
-This establishes your VPC and lays all of the groundwork you need, the next step is to get your instances provisioned.
+Such progress!

 ## Setup Our Security Groups